 Safety Tips

-We live in a world with cars, distracted drivers, deteriorating infrastructure and mammals.
+We live in a world with cars, distracted drivers, deteriorating infrastructure because our government allocates tax dollars to war instead of our roads and bridges, and mammals.
 Cars whip U-turns from parking spaces or fling their doors open when parked.
-Drivers will make direct eye-contact with you and still turn in front of you.
-Dogs, squirrels, possums, badgers, deer, kids and squirrels can cause a crash.
+Drivers will make direct eye-contact and still turn in front of you.
+Dogs, squirrels, deer, kids and other road hazards can cause a crash.
 The following safety tips will help keep you out of trouble as you enjoy your ride.

 Always wear your helmet!